Saibaba-Alapati/swecha-gutenberg/README.md

 # swecha-gutenberg
-Team specific website for our internships work at Swecha.
+Team specific website for our internship work at Swecha.